yotorng/bookish-rhizome/content/The Library/A City is Not a Computer.md

 ---
 Book by Shannon Mattern

-main ideas (summarised, in the midst of cleaning this up)
-- turning away from computational form of thinking for its totalising inclinations
+💡🏢~smart~ nation this...⚡️🛜~digital~ transformation that...📊🖥️ are these highly-optimised, almost hubristic computational approaches really the only way to understand our cities? 🚨 In 'A City Is Not A Computer', as the title very much suggests, Mattern troubles the idea of "smart cities".

+Through a series of essays, she argues against attempts to reduce our cities into mere 📈dashboards 🎛️ and turns our gaze, instead, towards 🫧🐦‍⬛different ways of knowing the city🌳⛓️ This includes recognising urban data:
+- 🏠 in **context**: with local, relational, indigenous communal methods that cannot be easily contained/captured in texts or artefacts, like oral culture/histories and rituals
+- 👣 as **sensorial and bodily**: e.g. food, sport, dance
+- 🪨 as **more-than-human**: ephemeral, ambient almost 'immaterial' environmental data belonging to geologic/climatic timescales like wind, rust, cracks in building facades
+- 💾 as **mutable**, with the propensity to be reshaped, lost or forgotten

+🏙️🗃️Mattern goes on to imagine the ways knowledge institutions and infrastructures can steward these urban intelligences.
+She proposes public libraries as a fertile starting site (this chapter was so fun and refreshing to read!! 🤓), and spotlights the quotidian but critical infrastructures of 🧹maintenance🔧 embedded in our urban assemblages.

+I enjoyed this read!!
+Definitely one of my more academic reads of the year, but its topics deeply resonate with me and my work.
+Mattern's writing can be full of academic jargon at times, but her ideas and references are really rich.
+I'm guessing that I will return to this book from time to time, or use it to locate my next read...fun!!

+🔋💡⚡️🛜💻💿🖲️🧑‍💻💾🖥️📈🎛️🚨📶🏙️🌆🫧🐦‍⬛🪨

+"Smart", computational modes of urbanism advances an impoverished understanding of what we can know about a city, as well as what's worth knowing.
+- Cities encompasses countless other forms of local, place-based, indigenous intelligences and knowledge institutions
-- Embracing a multiplicity of urban intelligences that reside **outside** of a dashboard, including the ephemeral, sensorial, long-term/cross-generational ways of knowing the city
+- Embracing a multiplicity of urban intelligences that reside **outside** of a dashboard, including the ephemeral, sensorial, long-term,cross-generational ways of knowing the city
-- aspirational role of the library - one that deeply resonates in my work too
+- role of the library as a site to steward urban intelligences, amidst its conscription to smart city narratives
-- maintenance codes -
+- maintenance codes

 ---
 # Intro: Cities, Trees & Algorithms